Tourmaline looks strong but pick shifts to liquids rich ARC Resources for deeper inventory

 3 Min Read

-Tourmaline Oil remains one of the cleanest ways to own Canadian natural gas.
-Its scale in the Montney, low operating costs and fortress balance sheet have earned it a premium through cycles.
+Tourmaline Oil is still one of the best ways to own Canadian natural gas.
+It has a premium through cycles because of its size in the Montney, low operating costs, and strong balance sheet.

-What has changed is the near term setup for liquids heavy producers and the depth of investable drilling inventory at the very low end of the cost curve.
+The setup for liquids-heavy producers in the short term and the amount of drilling inventory that can be invested in at the very low end of the cost curve have both changed.

-ARC has quietly reshaped its portfolio toward higher value condensate and liquids while keeping leverage conservative.
+ARC has quietly changed its portfolio to include more valuable condensate and liquids while keeping its debt levels low.

-The step change this summer was the Kakwa acquisition from Strathcona, a condensate rich Montney package that closed on July 2 for about C$1.6 billion.
+The big change this summer was the purchase of Kakwa from Strathcona, a Montney package with a lot of condensate that closed on July 2 for about C$1.6 billion.

-The deal folds in high quality wells, strengthens ARC’s liquids leverage and adds years of inventory without stretching the balance sheet.
+The deal includes high-quality wells, improves ARC’s liquids leverage, and adds years of inventory without putting too much strain on the balance sheet.

-Company materials show ARC sitting on a deep Montney runway that is skewed to low cost locations, with roughly half of total inventory carrying a supply cost below C$0 per Mcf and an estimated 25 year life that remains economic at US$2.50 gas.
+Company documents show that ARC is on a deep Montney runway that is tilted toward low cost areas.
+About half of its total inventory has a supply cost of less than C$0 per Mcf and an estimated 25 year life that is still profitable at US$2.50 gas.

-Texas LNG and Gunvor struck a 20 year supply pact, the kind of structure that tightens the link between Western Canadian producers and premium overseas demand over time.
+Texas LNG and Gunvor signed a 20 year supply agreement.
+This kind of deal makes the connection between Western Canadian producers and high-end overseas demand stronger over time.

-As more Canadian molecules find paths to tidewater, liquids rich portfolios with scale in the Montney stand to benefit.
+As more Canadian molecules make their way to tidewater, liquids-rich portfolios with a lot of scale in the Montney will benefit.

-It remains Canada’s gas bellwether with enviable costs and decades of resource.
-If gas prices outrun expectations, Tourmaline’s torque could dominate.
+It is still Canada’s gas bellwether, with low prices and decades of resources.
+If gas prices go up more than expected, Tourmaline’s torque could be the best.

-But with liquids margins holding up, ARC’s mix looks better suited to the current tape.
-Add in Kakwa-driven growth, steady buybacks and a thicker stack of low cost locations, and the choice for incremental dollars leans toward ARC.
+But since liquids margins are still good, ARC’s mix seems to fit the current tape better.
+With Kakwa-driven growth, steady buybacks, and a bigger stack of low-cost locations, ARC is the clear choice for extra dollars.

-A deeper pullback in crude or condensate would dent ARC’s edge, while pipeline bottlenecks or widening differentials could sap realizations for either name.
+If crude or condensate prices fell more, it would hurt ARC’s edge.
+If pipeline bottlenecks or widening differentials happened, it could hurt either name’s realizations.

 Share This Article